Indonesia 6: Legacy

 While Indonesia 6 showed immense promise, the band members were still students with academic aspirations beyond music.
 Yani planned to continue his education, while Desi aimed for a degree in economics.
 Hentriesa, however, declared his full commitment to music.
 Thus led to the disbandment of Indonesia 6 after their debut album.
 The second album of Indonesia 6 was ultimately never released due to unspecified reasons.
 One of the songs from the unreleased album, titled "Pinocchio", was later repurposed and released in 1998 as part of Kahitna's album Sampai Nanti.
 Whilst was short-lived, the members continued to influence the Indonesian music industry.
 Notably, Yovie Widianto went on to form Kahitna in 1986 as a successor of the group, achieving significant success in the Indonesian pop and jazz scenes.

-In 2017, to commemorate the 30th anniversary of their performance in Tokyo, Indonesia 6 reunited for a nostalgic concert at the Jakarta Hard Rock Cafe.
+In 2017, to commemorate the 30th anniversary of their performance in Tokyo, Indonesia 6 reunited for a nostalgic concert, named "The History of Victory", at the Jakarta Hard Rock Cafe.
 The event celebrated their past achievements and contributions to Indonesian music.
+Including their performance of "All the Things You Are" and their unreleased track rendition of "Pinocchio".